 Brief information about V-Dem can be found here: Varieties of Democracy Brief.

-V-Dem is one of the largest-ever social science data collection efforts with a database containing over 18 million data points.
-Since April 2017, the dataset covers 177 countries from 1900 to 2016 with annual updates to follow.
+V-Dem is one of the largest-ever social science data collection efforts with a database containing over 19 million data points.
+Since April 2018, the dataset covers 201 countries from 1789-2017 with annual updates to follow.
 V-Dem is the recipient of the Lijphart/Przeworski/Verba Dataset Award 2016.

 V-Dem works closely with leading social science research methodologists and has developed a state of the art measurement model that, to the extent possible, minimizes coder error and addresses issues of comparability across countries and over time.
 V-Dem also draws on the team’s academic expertise to develop theoretically informed techniques for aggregating indicators into mid- and high-level indices.
 In this sense, V-Dem is at the cutting edge of developing new and improved methods of social science measurement.